bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.3.0 [Beta]
+    - Rearranged the "Tools" tab into a standard menu bar
+        - The visiblility of the menu bar can be toggled from the keyboard mapping UI
+        - The visibility of the menu bar will be remembered between runs
+        - Locomotives can now be added to the database through a dedicated popup menu
+    - Increased the size of the active locomotive icon
     - Locomotives in the locomotive selector are now sorted alphabetically
     - Minor enhancements to the route editing UI